gauthma/myvim/README.md

 Requirements:
 ---
  - The **TeX-9** plugin requires that vim be compiled with python support.
- - the settings i use assume a slew of external programms: aspell, luatex (lualatex), bibtex, sudo, etc. These are not  necessary to use my vim settings; they are just programs that I use a lot, so they've ended up in my settings.
+ - My overall settings I use assume a slew of external programms: aspell, luatex (lualatex), bibtex, sudo, etc. These are not  strictly necessary to use my vim settings; they are just programs that I use a lot, so they've ended up in my settings.

 Install:
 ---